 An interview thank you note is only effective if it arrives in time to have an impact on the employer's hiring decision.
 For that reason, the employer must receive your letter within 24 hours (i.e. the next business day) after your interview.

-There are three effective ways to submit your letter and one strategy you should never use.
+There are two effective ways to submit your letter and one strategy you should never use.

 1. Drop it off in person